dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 My point is that as programmers we are surrounded with metaphors all day long, and sometimes without realizing it.
 After all, all we do is write text that ultimately is converted to a sequence of zeros and ones and ran on a piece of silicon.

-We create abstractions and encapsulations in order to be able to reason about the code we write, and we often do that with metaphors.
+We create abstractions and encapsulations to be able to reason about the code we write, and we often do that with metaphors.

 We also really care about naming.
 For instance, you could argue the `type` field of the Apple class should be named `variety` instead, because this word already has several meanings for any developer.